intel/gbs/README.rst

 Configuration file
 ==================
+gbs read gbs configure file from ~/.gbs.conf.
 At the first time to run the gbs, it will prompt you to input your user_name and password.
 Or edit the configuration file by yourself.
 Just make sure it looks like as below:
 ::

   [general]